Samsung Galaxy Note9: Design, specs, features, and pricing

 Samsung’s fond of defending the Note lineup‘s styluses — and with good reason.
 It claims that 92 percent of Note8 owners are active S Pen users, and that a majority — 60 percent — use the S Pen to quickly jot down lists and notes.
 It doesn’t come as much of a surprise, then, that the Galaxy Note9 ships with a stylus.
 What is surprising is just how much it has changed from last year’s model.

 The Note9 S Pen’s sleek exterior belies its technological improvements.
-It has 4,096 pressure levels and packs a Bluetooth modem (powered by a tiny battery), which pairs it to the Galaxy Note9 for neat tricks, like unlocking the phone, manipulating slideshows, pulling double duty as a camera shutter button, controlling music playback, and even serving as a makeshift controller in games like Fortnite.
+It has 4,096 pressure levels and packs a Bluetooth modem (powered by a tiny battery), which pairs it to the Samsung Galaxy Note9 for neat tricks, like unlocking the phone, manipulating slideshows, pulling double duty as a camera shutter button, controlling music playback, and even serving as a makeshift controller in games like Fortnite.
 (A software developer kit will allow third parties to tap into it for other functions.)
 Samsung said it’ll last around 200 clicks of the button on a single charge, and thankfully there’s no awkward charging procedure involved — the S Pen draws power when it’s docked in the Note9’s socket and lasts 30 minutes after just 40 seconds of charging.

 Otherwise, the S Pen supports the range of Note features users know and love, like Live Drawings, which lets you sketch or write handwritten messages on photos and backgrounds and send them as GIFs to anyone in your contact list.
 (The Note9 features exclusive new backgrounds, ink styles, and the option to export the GIFs as MP4 video.)